 Following is a summary of World Health Organization (WHO) guidance regarding COVID-19 and HIV:

 - People living with HIV who have not achieved viral suppression through antiretroviral therapy (ART) may have a compromised immune system that leaves them vulnerable to opportunistic infections and further disease progression.

 - At present there is no evidence to suggest that there is an increased risk of infection and increased severity of illness for people living with HIV.

-- Current clinical data suggest the main mortality risk factors are linked to older age and other comorbidities including cardiovascular disease, diabetes, chronic respiratory disease, and hypertension.
+- Current clinical data suggest the main COVID-19 mortality risk factors are linked to older age and other comorbidities including cardiovascular disease, diabetes, chronic respiratory disease, and hypertension.
 Some very healthy and younger people have also developed severe disease from coronavirus infection.

-- People living with HIV who know their HIV status are advised to take the same precautions as the general population (e.g., wash hands often, cough hygiene, avoid touching your face, social distancing, seek medical care if symptomatic, self-isolation if in contact with someone with COVID-19, and other actions per local and national government responses).
+- People living with HIV who know their HIV status are advised to take the same precautions as the general population (e.g., wash hands often, cough hygiene, avoid touching your face, social distance, seek medical care if symptomatic, self-isolate if in contact with someone with COVID-19, and other actions per local and national government responses).

 World Health Organization Coronavirus Homepage (World Health Organization)

-Coronavirus disease (COVID-19): HIV and antiretrovirals (World Health Organization)
+Coronavirus Disease (COVID-19): HIV and Antiretrovirals (World Health Organization)

 What People Living with HIV Need to Know about HIV and COVID-19 (UNAIDS)

 COVID-19 Prevention and Control among People who use Drugs and People in Prisons (UN Office on Drugs and Crime)

 Information note on HIV and COVID-19 (World Health Organization)